JaimeObregon/ladonacion/README.md

 [![AGPL License](https://img.shields.io/badge/license-AGPL-blue.svg)](http://www.gnu.org/licenses/agpl-3.0)
 <span class="badge-patreon"><a href="https://patreon.com/jaime_gomez_obregon" title="Apoya este proyecto en Patreon"><img src="https://img.shields.io/badge/patreon-donate-yellow.svg" alt="Botón para donar en Patreon" /></a></span>

+---

+\_This documentation is a work in progress.
+I expect to have it finished by Monday, 26 September 2022.

+---

 [La donación](https://ladonacion.es) (Spanish for "the donation") is a data-driven set of rich interactive visualizations exposing all the known details about the donation in 2012 of 65 million euros from the then King of